dotnet/arcade/Documentation/Project-Docs/HelixBuildErrorOccurenceFinder/Overview.md

 [String.contains VS Regex.isMatch](https://theburningmonk.com/2012/05/performance-test-string-contains-vs-string-indexof-vs-regex-ismatch/#:~:text=As%20you%20can%20see%2C%20Regex.IsMatch%20is%20by%20far,turned%20out%20to%20be%20significantly%20faster%20than%20String.IndexOf.)

-**TLDR;**; Regex matching is way slower than String methods.
+**TLDR;** Regex matching is way slower than String methods.
 It's only more useful if we want to pattern match as opposed to finding a fixed string.
 (Actually this raises the question - do we want to pattern match?)

 Also, this article [Fastest Ways to Count Substring Occurences in C#](https://cc.davelozinski.com/c-sharp/c-net-fastest-way-count-substring-occurrences-string) compares the speeds of different methods of counting substring occurences.